A Loving Biography of Babe Ruth, Baseball's Ultimate Hero

 The Yankees retired Ruth’s number on Old Timers’ Day in 1948.
 For the ceremony, he adorned the famous pinstripes one last time, smiling and waving at the thousands who loved him with unalloyed passion.
 He was emaciated and a shell of his former self, but the poetry and symbolism was overpowering.
 “As twenty Yankee pennants hung over the facade, and with tears running down most everyone’s cheeks, the Babe was saying goodbye,” wrote Appell.

 The legacy Ruth left is still felt today.
-Any time somebody slips on those pinstripes or places that interlocking NY cap on their head, they’re carrying on a tradition of greatness authored by the Babe.
+Any time somebody slips on those pinstripes or places that interlocking NY cap on their head, they are carrying on a tradition of greatness authored by the Babe himself.
 They become keepers of the flame and stewards of Yankee mystique, a concept almost entirely of his creation.

 Amen to that.
 And amen to Babe Ruth, the greatest hero baseball will ever know.